garethfoote/gfoote/collections/_writing/Designing a file browsing component.md

 ![[Choose a file 1.png@#The Tree View component created for The National Archives]]

 This is a case study explaining the context in which the Tree View component was designed and built, whilst working as a designer for The National Archives.

+## My role
+I designed and facilitated the workshops that involved Jobs to be Done stories which you can see below.
+I was then responsible for design decisions, UI/Interaction design and front-end build for this component.
+This was also an opportunity to advocate for the creation of a component library within our product team.
+I was helped by a colleague in the development team to set up [the component library as per GDS standards](https://github.com/nationalarchives/tdr-components), however I later added [Storybook](https://nationalarchives.github.io/tdr-components/?path=/story/tdr-docs--page).

 ## Background and context